meteoric/meteor-ionic/README.md

 This is an attempt at **real Ionic and Meteor integration**.
 This is not just Ionic's CSS framework wrapped in a Meteor package.
 It aims to be a complete port of [Ionic’s Angular directives](http://ionicframework.com/docs/api/) to [Meteor Blaze](https://www.meteor.com/blaze) templates.

 ## Why?
-[Ionic](http://ionicframework.com/) is probably the most comprehensive, polished, cross-platform mobile framework available.
+[Ionic](http://ionicframework.com/) is arguably the most comprehensive, polished, cross-platform mobile framework available.
 But unfortunately a large portion of its functionality comes from Angular directives.
-I'm not a fan of trying to force-fit Angular into Meteor, so I wanted to see if I could rewrite Ionic specifically for Meteor.
-[Here's a blog post I wrote about the similarities between Angular directives and Meteor Templates](https://medium.com/space-camp/your-meteor-app-probably-doesnt-need-angular-13986a0323f6).
+[I'm not a fan of trying to force-fit Angular into Meteor](https://medium.com/space-camp/your-meteor-app-probably-doesnt-need-angular-13986a0323f6), so I wanted to see if I could rewrite Ionic specifically for Meteor.

 ## Status